-Effect of SSRI discontinuation on anxiety-like behaviours in mice
+Effect of selective serotonin reuptake inhibitor discontinuation on anxiety-like behaviours in mice

-Collins H., Pinacho R., Ozdemir D., BANNERMAN D., SHARP T.
+Collins HM., Pinacho R., Ozdemir D., Bannerman DM., Sharp T.